EntityProcess/MultiBuildDotNet/README.md

 - Build multiple .NET solutions in a specified order.
 - Supports customizable build commands using placeholders for solution paths.
 - Reads a master build order file to ensure the correct order of solutions.
+- Compare the latest commits in the current branch and another branch (e.g., `master`) to find solutions that need rebuilding.

 ## Installation